tablelandnetwork/docs/docs/tutorials/table-reads-chainlink.md

 }
 ```

-Namely, call `requestData` to make an off-chain request and retrieve table state written on-chain via `fulfill`, which emits the request event.
+Namely, call `requestData` to make an offchain request and retrieve table state written onchain via `fulfill`, which emits the request event.

 ### Full contract code